Graceli95/asu-925/README.md

-# Songs CLI CRUD Application
+# Songs API - FastAPI Application

-A Python command-line interface for managing songs with MongoDB backend.
+A RESTful API for managing songs with MongoDB backend.
 This application follows a layered architecture with service-based business logic for robust song management.

+> **Note**: This application has been migrated from CLI to FastAPI.
+For CLI documentation, see the legacy `songs_cli.py` file.

 ## Features

+- **RESTful API**: Full HTTP-based CRUD operations (GET, POST, PUT, DELETE)
 - **CRUD Operations**: Create, Read, Update, Delete songs
 - **User Tracking**: Each operation is associated with a specific user
 - **Search Functionality**: Search songs by title or artist with case-insensitive matching
-- **User Statistics**: View analytics about your song collection
+- **User Statistics**: View analytics about your song collection via API endpoint
 - **File Export**: Automatically creates .txt files in the assets folder for each song (format: "Artist - Title.txt")
-- **Rich CLI Interface**: Beautiful command-line interface with tables and colors
+- **Interactive API Docs**: Built-in Swagger UI and ReDoc documentation
-- **Layered Architecture**: Clean separation between CLI, service, database, and model layers
+- **Layered Architecture**: Clean separation between API, service, database, and model layers
-- **Business Logic Validation**: Comprehensive input validation and error handling
+- **Input Validation**: Pydantic schemas for request/response validation
+- **CORS Enabled**: Ready for frontend integration

 ## Setup